CPB Funding Overview

 - Annual funding for the CPB has been level at $445 million for several years.
 That amounts to about $1.35 per citizen per year.

-How much CPB funding do KUT and KUTX receive?
+How much CPB funding does KUT and KUTX receive?

-- This year, approximately 5 percent of KUT and KUTX’s budgeted revenue will come from the CPB -- nearly $600,000.
-Our entire operating budget is $10.6M with 88 percent of that support coming from local members and businesses.
+- For the 2021-22 fiscal year, approximately 4.97% percent of KUT and KUTX’s projected revenue will come from the CPB – $654,666.
+Our entire operating budget is $13.18M with 82.23 percent of that support projected to come from local members and businesses.